samislam/mmhf/README.md

 The errors can be one of two types:

-1. a mongoose error, such as validation errors, casting errors, or duplicate fields errors, for this you need to read (the official docs of Mongoose)[https://mongoosejs.com/docs/].
+1. a mongoose error, such as validation errors, casting errors, or duplicate fields errors, for this you need to read [the official docs of Mongoose](https://mongoosejs.com/docs/).
 2. an mmhf error, and the only error that mmhf have is the not found error, when it tries to search for a document, then it can't find that document, for this, mmhf automatically handles that and sends a response to the client, thus you don't need to handle that anywhere.

 ---